nishantraghuvanshi/notion-clone/README.md

 - [documentId] method to index the notes pages and its use.
 Basically square brackets make it dynamic.

 - Skeleton is basically to show like an outline of a thing that is going to load.

+- Implemented zustand.
+Need to learn a lot about it. [docs](https://docs.pmnd.rs/zustand/getting-started/introduction)

+- Learned about edgestore for file upload on nextJs.

+- Error: hostname "files.edgestore.dev" is not configured under images in your `next.config.js`.
+This error comes when hostname for the image file is not there in next.config.js